dabinn/UEVR-Universal-Free-Camera/Readme.md

 The UEVR plugin code he shared is very valuable for reference, and he has been very eager to help, offering a lot of useful information on the UEVR Discord.

 [DJ (deterministicj)](https://github.com/deterministicj)
 Helped me solve the problem of some games not running the plugin with the stable version of UEVR.

+ponos0393
+Tested many games and provided a lot of helpful feedback.
+Thanks to him, this plugin now works properly in most games.